 - The entire session may be seated based upon participant comfort and ability.

-- Appropriate music selections are often played in the background to help promote structure, rhythm, and nostalgia.
+- Appropriate music selections are often played in the background to help “set the scene” and promote rhythm and nostalgia.
 See my sample playlist below.

 The Sounds of Music